More than a feeling — a foundation

 If you are reading this in a dark season, this page is for you.
 The Bible never promises that following God will make life feel good all the time.
 But it does make a stranger and more durable promise: that you can have joy even when life is hard.
 Not because the hard things are not real, but because the God who holds you through them is more real still.

 Biblical joy is not the same as happiness.
 Happiness is circumstantial — it rises and falls with what happens to you.
 Joy in Scripture is rooted in who God is.
 It is the kind of thing Paul had in prison, the kind Jesus had on the night he was betrayed, the kind that makes no logical sense unless God is actually who he says he is.
-These 30 KJV Bible verses about joy trace that theme from the Psalms to the Epistles.
+These 33 Bible and Book of Mormon verses about joy trace that theme from the Psalms to the Epistles.
 Study them in depth with the Clarity Edition inside Covenant Path.

 The most impactful Bible verses about joy